Computes the log-likelihood function (LLF) of the GLM model.

 - The values of the response variable must be non-negative fractions between zero and one, inclusive.

-- For GLM with Guassian distribution, the dispersion factor (Phi) value must be positive.
+- For GLM with Gaussian distribution, the dispersion factor (Phi) value must be positive.